 Child Support And Child Custody In Wisconsin

-At The Law Office of Mark E. Sostarich, located in Elkhorn, Wisconsin, we provide experienced representation to mothers and fathers who need help dealing with child custody and child support issues during the divorce process.
-We also offer help to parents who have since completed the divorce process, yet must petition the court for post-divorce modifications to their custody or support orders.
+At The Law Office of Mark E. Sostarich, located in Elkhorn, Wisconsin, I provide experienced representation to mothers and fathers who need help dealing with child custody placement and child support issues during the divorce process.
+I also offer help to parents who have completed the divorce process, yet must petition the court for post-divorce modifications to their custody placement or support orders.

 - The preference of the child (assuming proper age)

 - The mental and physical health of the parents and child

 - The relationships the child has with his or her parents and siblings